 Indirect measurement using a position encoder on a rotary motor

 This approach offers moderate performance but is straightforward to use.
 A rotary position encoder is installed on the shaft of a rotary motor to monitor shaft position.
-The position encoder provides output corresponding to the rotation of the shaft, either in terms of voltage pulses when using incremental encoders or absolute angular position when using absolute encoders.
-The readout device, whether it is a controller, drive, or counter/display, needs to convert this data into length of travel, then add this length of travel to the initial position to determine the final position.
+The position encoder provides an output corresponding to the rotation of the shaft, either in terms of voltage pulses when using incremental encoders or absolute angular position when using absolute encoders.
+The readout device, whether it is a controller, drive, or counter/display, needs to convert this data into the length of travel, then add this length of travel to the initial position to determine the final position.

 The decision of whether to use an incremental or absolute position encoder should be driven by the application.
-For example, it is absolute necessary for surgical robots to know its position when starting up, especially after a fault while performing surgery.
+For example, it is absolutely necessary for surgical robots to know its position when starting up, especially after a fault while performing surgery.
 In other cases, rehoming at startup is not a problem.

 This configuration is easy to install and reliable.
 It supports direct feedback to the motor.
 Because the position encoder is not directly connected to the load, however, this method offers only limited accuracy.
 Error sources include couplers; shaft-to-shaft misalignment; gearbox backlash; and nonlinearities introduced by accelerations, temperature variations, etc. In applications requiring a reversal of direction, hysteresis can be a problem, particularly when there is a significant amount of compliance in the system.